 4. Unhappy Dogs Will Vocalize

-5. You Are Not Immune to Angry Neighbors
+5. Not Immune to Angry Neighbors

-In the best instances, these individuals will contact the authorities who will contact you with specific requests.
-In other instances, angry neighbors may steal your dog or vandalize your property to show their anger.
+In other instances, it could get ugly: your angry neighbors may steal your dog or vandalize your property to show their anger.

 6. Animal Abuse is Criminal